leadedge/ofSpoutDemo/BUILD.md

 - Press Enter to build.

+Find "ofSpoutDemo.exe" in the "bin" folder.<br>
-Rename "ofSpoutDemo.exe" in the "ofSpoutDemo" folder to "SpoutReceiver.exe"
+Rename the file to "SpoutReceiver.exe"

 The project build is now complete.